jensdietrich/yamf-remark/README.md

 1. the ratio of incorrect answers `OCOR` is computed by dividing the number of selected answers that are incorrect by the total number of incorrect answers
 2. the mark is computed as `COR-ICOR`, if the result is negative, it is set to zero

+The formula is hardcoded at the moment, but this could be changed easily.